 Depending on the variety mushrooms also have several minerals that may be difficult to obtain from a vegan diet — such as selenium, potassium, copper, iron, and phosphorus.

-In addition to the nutritional benefits of mushrooms, many of them have other properties that improve a person’s overall health.
-For instance in boosting the immune system, to fighting cancer.
+In addition to the nutritional benefits of mushrooms, many of them have other properties that improve a person's overall health.
+For instance, boosting the immune system, and in some cases the positive results in fighting cancer.

 Meat Alternative - further reading